victorjavierss/PardotPHPAPI/README.md

 $prospect->save();
 ```

-**NOTE**  If you previously load an entity the this update the current loaded record otherwise it will try to create the new entity.
+**NOTE**  If you previously loaded an entity the this update the current loaded record otherwise it will try to create the new entity.

 ### Full example
 ```php